DotBow/Blender-Version-Manager/README.md

-# Blender Version Manager
+## Blender Version Manager
 Minimalistic download manager for Blender 2.8 (Win x64) latest builds.

-* Simple UI with list of downloaded versions from [BuildBot](https://builder.blender.org/download/)
+* Simple UI with list of downloaded builds from [BuildBot](https://builder.blender.org/download/)
 * Indication of running version and its number of instances
 * Automatic checking of latest builds
 * Fast access via tray icon